 9.2.1 Browser Cookies

-Browser Cookies help improve the performance of GROUPE SOS PULSE in order to provide a better use of the website.
+Browser Cookies help improve the performance of SOS GROUP in order to provide a better use of the website.
 These Cookies do not require the User’s information or prior consent to be stored on the Terminal.

 Browsing Cookies allow: